benlue/jsonfp/README.md

 Those questions/issues lead to the idea of doing functional programming in JSON.
 If programs can be coded in JSON, they can be easily shipped around and understood by machines of vaious settings.
 Combining JSON and functional programming also makes security issues easier to track or manage.

 JSON-FP is part of an attempt to make data freely and easily accessed, distributed, annotated, meshed, even re-emerged with new values.
-To achieve that, it's important to be able to ship codes to where data reside, and that's what JSON-fp is trying to achieve.
+To achieve that, it's important to be able to ship codes to where data reside, and that's what JSON-FP is trying to achieve.

 ## Install